 - Your email address is incorrect.
 If you log in with an email account you no longer use, or if there are typos in the address you entered, you will not receive email notifications.
 Please update your email.

 - Your email has very sensitive spam blockers that are blocking the incoming email.
 You can check your "junk" email inbox, add the domain "@allacademic.com" to your safe list, and talk with your email provider to resolve this issue.
 Once you receive your email confirmation, please, DO NOT REPLY to All Academic.
 The email will not be viewed or answered.

-- Only the session submitter may view a proposal.
-S/he may check online that the proposal was properly uploaded by logging in to their user account and selecting "Submit or Edit Submission."
+- Only session submitters may view a proposal.
+They may check online that the proposal was properly uploaded by logging in to their user account and selecting "Submit or Edit Submission."
 Your proposal was successfully uploaded if, on the Submission Summary form under the "Proposal" sub-heading, you see the file name that the system assigned to your proposal.

 11. Whom should I contact if I have further questions?

 For All Academic questions, you should contact the conference director (email@example.com), who will be able to answer more technical questions about the proposal submission site.
 For questions about your membership status and log in credentials, please refer to the FAQs maintained by Johns Hopkins University Press, which hosts the ASA's membership system of record.
 You can also send an email to: firstname.lastname@example.org.